 I was born a people-pleaser.
-As the youngest daughter born to a self-sacrificing mom, I learned early that my job was to make everyone else happy before I thought about myself.
+As the youngest daughter born to a self-sacrificing mom, I learned early on that my job was to make everyone else happy before I thought about myself.

 In my family, women cleared the dinner plates while the men sat and chatted.
-Any sign of neediness from women was seen as impolite at best and at worst, a sign of very weak character.
+Any sign of neediness from women was seen as impolite at best and at worst, a sign of weak character.
 Obviously, disappointing other people was to be avoided at all costs.

 Further, I learned all these funny social rules right as my parents marriage was falling apart.
 It was a tumultuous time for everyone and I took on these people-pleasing skills as my five year-old duty to keep the peace.

 Then we grow up and become our own people.
 The hard thing is that, until we are ready to change them, we will keep playing out the same childhood dynamics with different people.
-Life is kinda cruel like that.
+Life is a little cruel like that.
 We have to suffer again and again until we see what is going on clearly.

 I love that you and I both want to make the people around us happy.
 This is beautiful.
 The only catch is that you are a person too and thus, deserve to be happy.

-2. Then look up the definition of codependency.
+2. Then, look up the definition of codependency.
 From Wikipedia it’s:

 Codependent relationships are a type of dysfunctional helping relationship where one person supports or enables another person’s addiction, poor mental health, immaturity, irresponsibility, or under-achievement.
 Among the core characteristics of codependency, the most common theme is an excessive reliance on other people for approval and identity.

 Yup, if you are struggling with disappointing another person at the expense of yourself, then codependency may be lurking around.
-As much as we may feel trapped by not wanting to disappoint someone else, we may really be people-pleasing to uphold our own sense of self (a shaky one but often the only sense of self that we’ve got).
+As much as we may feel trapped by not wanting to disappoint someone else, we may really be people-pleasing to uphold our own sense of self (a shaky one but often the only sense of self we’ve got).

 3. Now repeat the mantra: “What is good for me is good for everyone.”

-Often disappointing people from a place of personal integrity can actually set the other person free from a damaging narcissistic pattern.They will learn from your example even if stings a bit in the moment.
+Often, disappointing people from a place of personal integrity can actually set the other person free from a damaging narcissistic patterns.They will learn from your example, even you boundary stings a bit in the moment.

-It affirmed the truth that if we will all receive as much love as we give, but it will never work unless it starts with us first.
+It affirmed the truth that if we will receive as much love as we give, but it will never work unless it starts with us first.